BaogangHu/BaogangHu/README.md

-# In memorial of Dr. Bao-Gang HU
+# In memorial of Dr. Bao-Gang HU  (胡包钢)

-1955.2.8-2021.8.22
+![images/baogang.jpg]

+8 February 1955 – 22 Augest 2021

 Professor, LIAMA/NLPR, Institute of Automation
-Early Advocate of the Open Source Movement in China Loving Husband, Father, and Grandfather
+Early Advocate of the Open Source Movement in China
+Loving Husband, Father, and Grandfather